troyhoch-cmd/ezlegal.ai-GPT/scripts/output/merged-audit-bundle.md

                   </h2>
                   <p className="text-slate-700">
                     {en
                       ?
-'Help us understand your needs so we can direct you to the right plan.'
+'Help us understand who you are so we can serve you better.'
-                      : 'Ayudanos a entender tus necesidades para dirigirte al plan adecuado.'}
+                      : 'Ayudanos a saber quien eres para poder servirte mejor.'}
                   </p>
                 </div>
               </div>